dthain/compilers-fa25/encoder.md

-Read the [B-Minor Specification](bminor.md) and carefully look at the definition of strings, which may contain ordinary characters, or a number of backslash codes.
+Read the [B-Minor Specification](bminor.md) and carefully look at the definition of strings, which may contain ordinary characters as well as a number of backslash codes.
 When it encounters such a string, your compiler must convert it into an ordinary C string.

 Write two functions like this: